 And so did Baley's as he took her hand in his.
 They remained so for one moment, her hand a shy thing, frightened as it rested in his.
-He opened his hand and hers escaped, darted suddenly and without warning toward his face until her fingertips rested feather-light upon his cheek for the barest moment.
+He opened his hand and hers escaped, darted suddenly and without warning toward his face until her fingertips rested featherlight upon his cheek for the barest moment.
 She said, "Thank you, Elijah.
-Good-by."
-He said, "Good-by, Gladia," and watched her leave.
+Good-bye."
+He said, "Good-bye, Gladia," and watched her leave.